sublee/subl.ee/docs/resume.md

     Using Go, RE2, GopherJS, Vue.js, Travis CI, Heroku, and GAE.

+[Tossi][], 2016--
+:   An implementation of Korean allomorphic particles.
+    {: .note }

+:   Developed to provide the most natural Korean sentence in [Durango][].
+    Researched several linguistics papers.

 [Profiling][], 2014--
 :   An interactive profiler for Python inspired by the Unity3D profiler.
     {: .note }